attraction11/attraction11.github.io/Framework/React/React16Code.md

     export default function invariant(condition, format, a, b, c, d, e, f) {
         if (condition) return;
         throw new Error(
-            "Internal React error: invariant() is meant to be replaced at compile " + "time.
-There is no runtime version."
+            'Internal React error: invariant() is meant to be replaced at compile ' + 'time.
+There is no runtime version.'
         );
     }
     ```